bearsunday/bearsunday.github.io/manuals/1.0/en/test.md

  * [All About Mocking with PHPUnit](https://code.tutsplus.com/tutorials/all-about-mocking-with-phpunit--net-27252)

 ---
-*[This document](https://github.com/bearsunday/bearsunday.github.io/blob/master/manuals/1.0/en/test.md) needs to be proofread by an English speaker.
-If interested please send me a pull request.
-Thank you.*
+*[This document](https://github.com/bearsunday/bearsunday.github.io/blob/master/manuals/1.0/en/test.md) needs to be proofread by an native speaker.*